To contact a faculty member directly, call the School of Graduate Studies at 212 217.4300.

 Denyse also has a small private conservation business and is the consulting textile conservator for the Guggenheim Museum.
 She has been a pioneer in the creation of fashion archives having set up the one for Calvin Klein as early as 1996.
 She continues to consult for start-up archives.
 Denyse is a member of the American Institute for Conservation and the Textile Society of America.

-Sarah Scaturro is a textile conservator at the Cooper-Hewitt, National Design Museum, Smithsonian Institution.
-She is an instructor in the Fashion and Textile Studies MA program at the Fashion Institute of Technology, as well as the Fashion Studies MA program at Parsons The New School for Design.
-She has written for Fashion Theory, Hand/Eye Magazine, Russian Fashion Theory, Journal of Design History, Selvedge, Fashion Projects, Worn Fashion Journal and Grove On-Line Art Encyclopedia, among others.
+Sarah Scaturro is the head conservator at the Costume Institute, Metropolitan Museum of Art.
+Previously, she was a textile conservator at the Cooper-Hewitt, National Design Museum, Smithsonian Institution.
+She is an instructor in the Fashion and Textile Studies MA program with a specialty in artificial aging techniques.
+She has written for Fashion Theory, Hand/Eye Magazine, Russian Fashion Theory, Journal of Design History, Selvedge, Fashion Projects, Worn Fashion Journal and Grove On-Line Art Encyclopedia, as well as being often quoted in the fashion press.
 She lectures internationally on fashion and textile history, with particular expertise in sustainable fashion, fashion and technology, and fashionable camouflage.
-Her independent curatorial activities include the exhibitions “Ethics + Aesthetics = Sustainable Fashion” and “Principals of Design: Pratt Fashion Alumni,” both exhibited at Pratt Manhattan Gallery in New York City.
 She is the founder and organizer of www.ExhibitingFashion.com, a website devoted to exploring fashion and textile exhibitionism.

 Valerie Soll received her BA from University of Oregon and her special training in rug restoration in Ankara, Turkey.
 For the last 19 years she has been the textile conservator at the Cathedral of St John the Divine in NYC with a specialty in conservation dyeing.
 She has taught dye related courses at FIT, NYU, and Parsons and teaches collections management and basic conservation courses in the graduate program at FIT.
 Valerie is also a reweaving expert and does rug workshops for FIT’s advanced conservation students.
 She is a Professional Associate of the American Institute for Conservation and the Textile Society of America.